Fear Street Part Two: 1978

 Fear Street Part Two: 1978 (titled onscreen as Fear Street 1978) is a 2021 American supernatural slasher film directed by Leigh Janiak.
 It is the second installment in the Fear Street trilogy, with a script co-written by Janiak and Zak Olkewicz from a story by Janiak, Olkewicz and Phil Graziadei, based on R. L. Stine's book series of the same name.
 Primarily set in the summer of 1978, the film follows a group of teens at Camp Nightwing as they face a deadly killing spree connected to the dark past of Shadyside.
 It stars Sadie Sink, Emily Rudd, Ryan Simpkins, McCabe Slye, Ted Sutherland, Gillian Jacobs, Kiana Madeira, Benjamin Flores Jr., and Olivia Scott Welch.

 Produced by Chernin Entertainment, a film adaptation of Fear Street began development at 20th Century Fox in 2015, with Janiak hired in 2017.
 Filming for the trilogy took place back-to-back from March to September 2019 in Georgia, with the intention of a theatrical release beginning June 2020.
-However, due to the COVID-19 pandemic and the acquisition of 21st Century Fox by Disney, Chernin Entertainment ended their distribution deal with 20th Century Studios and sold rights to Netflix in August 2020.
+However, due to the COVID-19 pandemic and the acquisition of 21st Century Fox by Disney, Chernin ended their distribution deal with 20th Century and Netflix subsequently acquired distribution rights in August 2020.

 Fear Street Part Two: 1978 premiered at the Los Angeles State Historic Park on July 8, 2021, and was released by Netflix on July 9, 2021 a week after the first film Part One: 1994.
 The film received generally positive reviews from critics and is considered to be the best film of the trilogy.
 The final installment, Part Three: 1666, was released on July 16.

 Plot

-In 1994, Deena and Josh Johnson restrain Sam, Deena's girlfriend who is possessed and travel to C. Berman's house for help.
-Initially reluctant, Berman allows them inside and begins recounting the events of the Camp Nightwing massacre.
+In 1994, Deena and Josh restrain a possessed Sam and travel to C. Berman's house for help.
+Initially reluctant, Berman allows them inside and begins recounting the events of the Camp Nightwing massacre that occurred 16 years ago.

-On July 19, 1978, Ziggy Berman from Shadyside is accused of stealing by Sheila, a Sunnyvale camper, and her friends.
-They accuse her of being a witch and in retaliation, hang her from a tree and burn her arm with a lighter before camp counselors Nick Goode and Kurt intervene.
-Ziggy's older sister, Cindy, and her boyfriend Tommy Slater are cleaning the mess hall when Nurse Lane, the mother of Ruby Lane, attacks Tommy, but he overpowers her and she is later removed from camp by police.
-The teenagers from Sunnyvale believe she was possessed by Sarah Fier, as was her daughter.
-While investigating the infirmary, Cindy and Tommy encounter counselors Alice, Cindy's former friend, and her boyfriend Arnie.
-They find Lane's diary which says that Fier made a deal with the devil by cutting off her hand on Satan's stone, thereby earning eternal life.
-They also find a map in the diary leading to Fier's house.
+On July 19, 1978, Ziggy Berman, a teen from Shadyside is caught stealing money from Sheila, a Sunnyvale teen, and her friends.
+They accuse her of being a witch and, in retaliation, tie her up and hang her from a tree and burn her arm with a lighter before camp counsellors Nick Goode and Kurt intervene.
+Ziggy's older sister, Cindy Berman, and her boyfriend Thomas “Tommy” Slater are cleaning the mess hall when Nurse Lane, the mother of Ruby Lane, attacks Tommy and she is removed from the campgrounds by police.
+The Sunnyvale teens believe she was possessed by Sarah Fier, as was her daughter Ruby.

+While investigating the infirmary, Cindy and Tommy encounter counselors Alice, Cindy's former friend, and her boyfriend, Arnie.
+They discover Nurse Lane's diary, which says that Sarah Fier made a deal with the devil by cutting off her hand on Satan's stone, in exchange for eternal life.
+They also find a map in the diary leading to what they believe is Sarah Fier's house.